Public Health Policy in Practice

 |Time & Place:||

 Sweden is facing a number of current challenges, including achieving cost-effectiveness in health care, and addressing public health concerns relating to migration and increasing inequalities.
 This course provides an overview of the Swedish health system, in relation to the broader welfare state, and in relation to other Scandinavian and European countries.
-Through a number of case studies, students will gain insight into how Scandinavian countries, particularly Sweden, assess public health challenges through research, economic evaluation, and an equity & rights-based perspective.
+Through a number of case studies, students will gain insight into how Scandinavian countries, particularly Sweden, assess public health challenges through research and economic evaluation.
 Furthermore, students will explore, analyze, and discuss how public health policies are developed and implemented in practice.

 After successful completion of this course, students will be able to:

 - Analyze, explain and discuss the Swedish health care system and welfare state

 - Compare the Swedish system with other European and high-income countries

 - Compare and discuss different policy options for addressing current public health challenges in Sweden

 - Discuss the use of health economics in setting health policy